-This quick Romesco sauce is going to become your new go-to sauce.
+This quick romesco sauce is going to become your new go-to sauce.
 It’s great on salads and meat, or even as a dip for your favorite crudité!

 - Jarred roasted red peppers